About Engineers Without Borders

 Engineers Without Borders – UW Madison (EWB-UW) is a non-profit student organization that partners with disadvantaged communities to implement sustainable solutions for community problems.

 EWB-UW was established in 2003 under the guidance of the late Civil and Environmental Engineering Professor Peter Bosscher, who helped the chapter to develop a program in Muramba, Rwanda.
-Now in its eighth year of operation, the once small student chapter has expanded to over 80 active members and maintains a minimum five-year commitment to five communities, making ours the largest chapter of Engineers Without Borders in the United States.
+Now in its eighth year of operation, the once small student chapter has expanded to over 80 active members and maintains a minimum five-year commitment to four communities, making ours the largest chapter of Engineers Without Borders in the United States.

 EWB strives to educate internationally responsible engineers and students.
 We embody the Wisconsin Idea by not only performing engineering and social services in the state of Wisconsin, but by providing engineering and social services to communities around the globe.